-Harpa is one of Reykjavik‘s greatest and distinguished landmarks.
+Harpa is one of Reykjavik‘s greatest and most distinguished landmarks.
 It is a cultural and social centre in the heart of the city and features stunning views of the surrounding mountains and the North Atlantic Ocean.
 Harpa is an enchanting destination for intrigued travellers and its grand-scale award-winning architecture has attracted 10 million guests since its opening, May 4, 2011.

 Harpa Reykjavik Concert Hall and Conference Centre offers the best facilities for concerts and conferences in Northern Europe.
 Harpa has received numerous awards and prizes.
 Harpa was chosen one of the best concert halls of the new millennium by the prestigious music magazine Gramophone magazine and was chosen the best performance venue in 2011 by Travel & Leisure magazine.
 Autumn 2012 Harpa received the prestigious award as the Best MICE Centre in Northern Europe.

 Numerous concerts have been held in Harpa from the opening of the building.
 Diversity is at the forefront and all musical genres can find home in Harpa.
 Various music festivals are held regularly in the building including Iceland Airwaves, Reykjavik Midsummer Music, Dark Music Days, Reykjavik Arts Festival, Reykjavik Jazz Festival, Sónar Reykjavík, Tectonics and Harpa International Music Academy.
 Harpa is the home of the Iceland Symphony Orchestra, Icelandic Opera and the Reykjavik Big Band that hold numerous concerts annually which are very well attended.